search

 [caption id="attachment_13992" align="alignleft" width="431"] Photo by David Pexton of TNC.[/caption]

-Located in Blairstown Township, Warren County, the Paulina Dam has posed challenges to both the river's health and surrounding communities.
+Located in Blairstown Township, Warren County, the Paulina Lake Dam has posed challenges to both the river's health and surrounding communities.
 It was originally constructed 128 years ago to produce hydropower, but has not functioned in that capacity for more than 50 years.
 Delaware River tributaries do not have the necessary size or flow to meet even a fraction of modern energy needs.

 The 13-foot-high, 207-foot-long timber crib, rock-filled structure is classified as a Class II, Significant Hazard Dam due to its proximity to the Township of Blairstown.
 Its removal or rehabilitation became necessary to mitigate risks to life and property.
 Additionally, the dam has impeded fish passage along the Paulins Kill River, impacting the habitat for native brook trout and migratory species.